MPCP Ecosystem

 For many deployments the policy authority will be embedded directly in an existing platform (an AI agent platform, an enterprise IAM system, a crypto wallet provider) rather than deployed as a standalone service.
 The mpcp-policy-authority repository is a ready-to-deploy reference implementation of this role.

-See the mpcp-policy-authority ROADMAP for the full development plan.
+See the Ecosystem Roadmap for the full development plan.

-The merchant SDK is the integration point for any actor that accepts MPCP-authorized payments.
+The gateway client is the integration point for any agent or automation that makes payments through the Trust Gateway.
 It provides:

 Integration flow